 All first place winners from regional fairs in grades 3-12 may participate in the Fair.
 This includes all public, private, and home- schooled students that win first place in a recognized regional fair.
 Grade level divisions are as follows:

 - Grades 3-4

 - Grades 5-6

 - Grades 7-8

 - Grades 9-10

 - Grades 11-12

-Students must be registered by their current grade level, but their project may be placed in a higher grade classification if on a team with an older student.
+Students must be registered by their current grade level.
 Students entering as a team must compete at the grade level of the higher grade of the two team members.
 Any student on a team, regardless of grade, may compete at a higher grade level but never at a lower grade level.

 All categories are open to team competition except for Individual Programming Challenge.
-Except for TPC, teams of two compete with individuals in all categories.
+Except for the Programming Challenge, teams of two compete with individuals in all categories.
 Teams are restricted to a maximum of 2 participants.